javaherisaber/ir_net/README.md

 - Ability to minimize and hide from taskbar
 - Show details of your ISP
 - Update status when there is a network change

+## How to install .msix file
+Currently to be able to install the .msix file you should accept our signature by doing below steps:

+- Right-click on the .msix file and select Properties
+- Go to the Digital Signatures tab inside the Properties dialog
+- Select the “buildtoapp.com” signer and click Details.
+Then click on View Certificate
+- Start installing the certificate by clicking on Install Certificate
+- Select Local Machine in the dialog.
+Click Next
+- Under “Place all certificates in the following store”, click Browse
+- Select the Trusted Root Certification Authorities folder.
+Click OK
+- Click Next and then Finish
+- Now, double-click on the file.
+You’ll see that the Install button is now enabled.
+Click on it to install the app

 ## TODO
 - Show DNS addresses